 The Canary Islands is one of the best places in the world to film due to its tax benefits, great weather and hundreds of diverse localizations nearby.
-Below, you will find a guide which gathers the main permits you need for your audio visual project in the Canary Islands and how to obtain them.
+Below, you will find a guide which gathers the main permits to film in the Canary Islands and how to obtain them.

 Even though you could manage this by yourself, the process of application and required documents for the different institutions in the islands can be tedious and take a lot of time.
 In order to avoid any troubles, we recommend the option of hiring a local service production company which already has the filming permits required by the Island Councils for the filming in protected natural spaces and by the General Directorate of Coastal Areas to film on the different beaches of the Canary Islands.
 Also, the local production company will provide you with a team and will manage the different AESA permits to fly drones, from the different councils to film in the streets of the different villages and cities, permits for traffic management and anything your production needs.